Available with Standard or Advanced license.

 Mosaic datasets are used to manage, display, serve, and distribute raster data.
 They are created, edited, and managed with the tools in the Mosaic Dataset toolset in the Data Management toolbox.

 When you create a new mosaic dataset, it is created as an empty container in the geodatabase with some default properties to which you can add raster data.
-You must have write access to that geodatabase and an ArcGIS Desktop Standard or ArcGIS Desktop Advanced license.
+You must have write access to that geodatabase and an ArcGIS for Desktop Standard or ArcGIS for Desktop Advanced license.

 Minimum steps to create a mosaic dataset and add data

 - To create the mosaic dataset, right-click the geodatabase in the Catalog window or ArcCatalog and select New > Mosaic Dataset.
 This will open the Create Mosaic Dataset tool.
 Or you can directly access and open the Create Mosaic Dataset tool.

 - You must specify a name and a spatial reference.
 The spatial reference does not need to match the raster data you are adding; however, it will be used to create any of the additional components, such as the boundary and footprints.
 It will also be the default spatial reference of the mosaic dataset when it is accessed; therefore, any raster datasets in a different spatial reference will be reprojected on the fly to create the mosaicked image.

 - To add data to the mosaic dataset, you can right-click on it in the Catalog window or ArcCatalog and click Add Rasters.
 You can drag and drop the data you want to add onto the mosaic dataset.
 Both of these actions will open the Add Rasters to Mosaic Dataset tool.
 Or you can directly access and open the Add Rasters to Mosaic Dataset tool.